 - A. Parties.
-The parties to the Financial Assistance/ Subsidy Arrangement are the Federal Emergency Management Agency (FEMA) and the Company. - B. Purpose.
+The parties to the Financial Assistance/Subsidy Arrangement are the Federal Emergency Management Agency (FEMA) and the Company.
+This Arrangement is solely between FEMA and the Company, and in no instance shall any of the Company's service providers (as defined at III.N) have any rights under this Arrangement. - B. Purpose.
 The purpose of this Financial Assistance/Subsidy Arrangement is to authorize the Company to sell and service flood insurance policies made available through the National Flood Insurance Program (NFIP) and adjust and pay claims arising under such policies as fiscal agents of the Federal Government. - C. Authority.
-This Financial Assistance/ Subsidy Arrangement is authorized under the National Flood Insurance Act of 1968 (NFIA) (42 U.S.C.
+This Financial Assistance/Subsidy Arrangement is authorized under the National Flood Insurance Act of 1968 (NFIA) (42 U.S.C.
 4001 et seq.), and in particular, section 1345(a) of the NFIA (42 U.S.C.
 4081(a)), as implemented by 44 CFR 62.23 and 62.24.